unbit/uwsgi-docs/GCCGO.rst

 Both are requisite for a meaningful uWSGI integration.

-Starting from gcc 4.8.2 its libgo has been improved a lot and building shared libraries as well as initializing the C runtime works like a charm (even if it required a bit of not very elegant hacks)
+Starting from gcc 4.8.2 its libgo has been improved a lot and building shared libraries as well as initializing the Go runtime works like a charm (even if it required a bit of not very elegant hacks)

 Building the plugin
 *******************